-4.9 In July 2019 the District Council agreed to consult on the "Preferred Options" for the draft Local Plan.
-At the time it was envisaged that the Local Plan would be adopted by the end of 2020, after the anticipated date for the adoption of this Neighbourhood Plan.
-Therefore, while we have had some regard for the content of the emerging Local Plan, the policies in this Neighbourhood Plan do not have to be in general conformity with it because it carries little "weight" in the planning process.

-4.10 The emerging Local Plan identifies a hierarchy of settlements according to their level of services and function within the District.
-Drinkstone is proposed to be categorised as a Hamlet where draft Policy SP03 states that development will be permitted within settlement boundaries where:

-- "Design is sympathetic to its rural surroundings and demonstrates high-quality design by having regard to the relevant policies of the [local] plan; - A high standard of hard and soft landscaping, appropriate for the location is used; - Hedgerows and treelines which make an important contribution to the wider context and setting are protected, particularly in edge of settlement locations; and - The cumulative impact of proposals will be a major consideration."

-4.11 The precise wording of the final policy will evolve over the course of the preparation of the Local Plan and therefore carries no weight in the planning decision process at this time.
+- 4.9 In July 2019 the District Council consulted on the "Preferred Options" for the draft Joint Local Plan.
+At the time it was envisaged that the Joint Local Plan would be adopted by the end of 2020, after the anticipated date for the adoption of this Neighbourhood Plan.
+Therefore, while we have had some regard for the content of the emerging Joint Local Plan, the policies in this Neighbourhood Plan do not have to be in general conformity with it because it carries little "weight" in the planning process. - 4.10 The emerging Joint Local Plan identifies a hierarchy of settlements according to their level of services and function within the District.
+For the purposes of the Joint Local Plan only, Drinkstone is proposed to be categorised as a Hamlet where draft Policy SP03 states that development will be permitted within settlement boundaries where: - "Design is sympathetic to its rural surroundings and demonstrates high-quality design by having regard to the relevant policies of the [local] plan; - A high standard of hard and soft landscaping, appropriate for the location is used; - Hedgerows and treelines which make an important contribution to the wider context and setting are protected, particularly in edge of settlement locations; and - The cumulative impact of proposals will be a major consideration." - 4.11 The precise wording of the final policy will evolve over the course of the preparation of the Joint Local Plan and therefore carries no weight in the planning decision process at this time.